Beurre Bosc pear treesPyrus communis

 Beurre Bosc is high quality and versatile pear, excellent for eating fresh, but also useful in the kitchen.
-It is notable for its classic buttery firm white flesh, rich flavour, and golden skin.
+It is notable for its classic buttery firm white flesh, rich flavor, and golden skin.

 Beurre Bosc is a fairly vigorous tree, somewhat susceptible to disease (fireblight, scab, and canker) but nevertheless usually a reliable and heavy cropper.

-Beurre Bosc is also a good pollinator for Williams and Comice and other mid/late flowering pears.
-Its relatively late flowering period means it is useful in areas prone to frosts.
+Beurre Bosc is also a good pollenizer for Bartlett (Williams), Comice and other mid/late blooming pears.
+Its relatively late blooming period means it is useful in areas prone to frosts.

 Beurre Bosc originated in France, at the start of the 19th century.
 English fruit enthusiast Robert Hogg, writing at the end of the 19th century, believed it was discovered as a seedling growing near Apremont, a town in the region of Dijon in eastern France.
 It was probably named after either M. Bosc, the Director of the Jardin des Plantes in Paris, or L. Bosc, a French horticulturalist.
 Confusingly there is a second variety also called Bosc (sometimes Calebasse Bosc) which was found in Linkebeeke in Belgium at around the same time, but this seems to have been of lesser quality and is no longer in use.